Indo-Parthians came from Parthia (North Eastern Iran). Indo-Parthian kingdom, sometimes also called Pahlava kingdom, was

-They ruled over some parts of Afghanistan, parts of Pakistan and the Punjab region in India.
-Their capital cities were being Taxila and Kabul.
+Indo Parthians ruled over some parts of Afghanistan, parts of Pakistan and the Punjab region in India.
+Their capital cities were being

-Even though successive rulers ruled the Indo-Parthian kingdom, the empire started getting fragmented after the death of
+Even though successive Indo-Parthian rulers ruled the kingdom for quite some time, the empire started getting fragmented after the death of